vincentniyitanga/BankApp/README.md

 ### Finish implementing AddAccountDialog Class
 * Finish implementing the method `addAccountOKButtonActionPerformed(java.awt.event.ActionEvent evt)` to add a bank account to the customer.
 Students may use the method `addCustomerOKButtonActionPerformed(java.awt.event.ActionEvent evt)` defined in the `AddCustomerDialog` class as an example on how to implement this method.

-### Add WithdrawDialog Class
+### Finish implementing WithdrawDialog Class
-* Implement a `WithdrawDialog`, the GUI dialog to withdraw a certain amount of money from a selected bank account; Students may use the `DepositDialog` class as an example on how to implement this dialog.
+* Finish implementing the method `withdrawOKButtonActionPerformed` to withdraw a certain amount of money from a selected bank account.

 ### Finish implementing TransferDialog Class
 * Finish implementing the method `transferOKButtonActionPerformed(java.awt.event.ActionEvent evt)` to transfer a certain amount from one bank account to another.

 ### Add Functionality to AddCustomerDialog Class
 * Implement the functionality that displays a warning message when a new customer is being created with a phone number that is already associated with an existing customer.

+## Testing
+Unit tests have been written to test your code.
+While crafting your solution, feel free to run tests at any point to verify the correctness of your code.
+To execute tests on your local machine, you can either right-click on the `src/test/java` package in the left pane and choose `Run All Tests`, or use the mvn test command from the IntelliJ Maven button on the right vertical bar, or open a command prompt or terminal, navigate to the project folder, and execute the command `mvn test`.
+You can run tests for a particular program by right-clicking on the corresponding test code and choosing to run the test.
+As an example, within IntelliJ, you can right-click on the HelloWorldTest file under the test directory and then select Run HelloWorldTest.

+## Submission
+Ensure that your source code is committed and pushed to `GitHub.com`.
+Additionally, adhere to any instructions provided on Canvas for the submission of any other necessary documents to fulfill the grading requirements.
+When you're prepared to upload your solution code to GitHub.com, proceed to commit and push your changes.
+Feel free to stage, commit, and push the code to GitHub as often as necessary.
+GitHub.com will autonomously execute tests on its platform to validate your code.